by diego cevallos

 other suggestions included making official dealings more open

-and transparent, seeking public support in rooting
+and transparent, seeking public

 corruption, and directly invlolving the media in discussing and